matgf/maas-front/README.md

 - The requests were made using axios and graphql.

 - I create a button called Reset Shifts to re-assign the shifts of the engineers.
 The first time you set up the project you should see the confirmed shifts view with nothing assigned.
+In order to see the changes made based on the availability you have to click that button.

 - Unfortunately, Due to the time, I couldn't make any tests.